 The main disadvantages of investing in startups that are not public companies:

 - You will be taking up a high amount of risk, especially with early-stage startups.
 There is a high chance that an early-stage startup might fail.
-There is a good chance that a later-stage startup might fail.
+There is a good chance that even a later-stage startup might fail.
 There is a good chance that a well-performing later-stage startup might not be able to get the desired exit, resulting in a mediocre return on investment for an investor.

 - You will not enjoy liquidity for your investment.
 You will not be able to sell your shares until the startup gets an exit.
 Some startups allow the secondary sale of shares of early shareholders, but those are few and happen when specific stars are aligned.

 - In some jurisdictions, you need to be an accredited investor to invest in startups.
 This restriction can be overcome if the startup that you are interested in to invest opts for the crowdsourcing model for one of its funding rounds.

 - It is suggested that you invest in startups only with your ‘play money’.
 It is a ‘discretionary fund’ of a size that you are comfortable.
 The amount in this discretionary fund can go towards investing in risky opportunities in which they believe and understand.
 Not all people can afford to have play money, and even if you can set aside some play money, it might be less than the minimum amount required to invest in a startup.
 That said, if the amount of play money you have is not substantial, you may consider crowdfund investing in startups.

 - Your investment portfolio can become less diversified.

 - Unless you are a limited partner of a venture capital firm or a large family office, you may not get access to invest in later-stage startups.
 If you intend to invest directly in a startup, you usually can do it only during one of the seed funding rounds before the Series A funding round of that startup.